Bob and Brad T2 Review

 Bob and Brad massage guns are what we would call “basic” – there’s little chance that you are going to drool over them for long.
 However, there’s a level of consistency that we like about them – they look and feel about the same.

-For instance, it’s effortless to mistake the T2 model with the earlier C2 – even the X6 Pro isn’t very different either.
-We guess that Bob and Brad want their clientele to identify their product easily.
+For instance, it’s effortless to mistake the Bob and Brad T2 model with the earlier C2; even the X6 Pro isn’t very different either.
+We assume that Bob and Brad want their clients to easily identify their product.
 Also, the focus may be more on what the device can do than what you can see.

-The T2 has a familiar straight handle that makes a 90-degree turn at the top.
-It’s not necessarily a T-shape – more of an upside L than a T.
+The Bob and Brad T2 has a familiar straight handle that makes a 90-degree turn at the top.
+It’s not necessarily a T-shape – more of an upside-down L than a T.

 One consistency here is the rather short handle – unlike what you find with a Hypervolt, for example.

-The materials used are more plastic than anything – but it looks and feels like durable plastic.
+The materials used are predominantly plastic, but they look and feel like durable plastic.
 It’s also well put together; there are no visible screws.
 It’s a mixture of glossy black and satin.

 The combination is well thought out and may resonate well with many people.
-We think the T2 is more appealing than the C2.
+We think the Bob and Brad T2 is more appealing than the C2 model.
 Unlike the C2, this one doesn’t have the ventilation sticking out at the top.

 It comes in a sturdy, compact, and zippered carrying case.
 We found a charging cable, spare gaskets for the attachments, and a pretty awesome manual inside the case.
-The manual has information on the attachments, the device, and how to use it to massage different parts of your body.
+The manual provides information on the attachments, the device, and instructions on how to use it to massage various parts of your body.

 What About Size, Weight, and Ergonomics?

-Compactness is another consistency that Bob and Brad like to maintain with all their devices.
+Compactness is another consistency that Bob and Brad massage guns like to maintain with all their devices.

 Like the C2, the T2 model measures 5.4 x 2.4 x 7.6 inches – that sounds like a mini massage gun, right?
 No, it’s not a mini massage gun, but we wouldn’t call it a full-sized massager either – something in between, maybe.